tkbaylis/ipeer-client-test/README.md

 ### Protractor E2E

+This tests the client and its dependencies on the backend server.

 Make sure this client (above) and the backend protoype are running.
 Then run the webdriver manager on a third port (already configured for http://localhost:4444) using
 ```
 webdriver-manager start